 Your budget’s limited but you need a holiday stat!
 All-inclusive package holidays used to be a dullsville destination for unimaginative or novice travellers.
 Not so any more.
 Things have changed.
 The best holiday on a limited budget is a holiday-with-the-lot.
-Fries are optional (and not recommended, by the way, if you want your best bikini body to travel with you on your best holiday).
+Fries are optional (and not recommended if you want your best bikini body to come with you on your best holiday).

 With freedom to roam the “village” (which is Club Med speak for resort) doing anything or nothing, Club Med’s major attraction has always been its abundance of included activities and entertainment.
 If you travel solo it’s a sure-fire way to meet fellow travellers.
 From sailing and golf to cultural dance and activities, each village channels local traditions to create a sort of resort interpretation of the resort destination.